mongodb/selected-tests/README.md

 The Selected Tests service is used to predict which tests need to run based on code changes.

-It is depends on and requires a running [evergreen](https://github.com/evergreen-ci/evergreen) instance.
+It depends on and requires a running [evergreen](https://github.com/evergreen-ci/evergreen) instance.

 ## Introduction